 Finally, as you put your business under review and prepare for 2022, you need to ensure you have prepared for Single Touch Payroll (STP) Phase 2.
 The Australian Taxation Office (ATO) will launch STP Phase 2 on 1 January 2022, bringing additional reporting requirements that you will need to meet as an employer.

 The initial launch of STP reduced the manual work required from payroll when submitting pay details for employees.
 However, employers still had to supply reporting to separate government agencies.
 STP Phase 2 will allow the submission of payroll reporting to different government agencies simultaneously.

 Failure to meet the new requirements may result in penalties from the ATO.
 So, as we close out 2021, it is worth reviewing your payroll processes to ensure they comply with the new requirements, if you have not already.

 Enterprise workforce planning with Tambla

 A comprehensive enterprise workforce planning solution will become critical to your strategy in 2022.
 The right platform can boost manager and employee morale and allow you to optimise growth and plan for success today, tomorrow and in the future.

 Tambla can become your partner in workforce planning.
 Our skilled team can implement a solution that allows you to forecast and optimise your future requirements, while maintaining compliance with government regulations.
-Visit our Workforce Planning page for more on our capabilities.
+Visit our workforce planning software and Workforce Planning page for more on our capabilities.